Are Contracts Insured?

 • Elevator maintenance agreements.

-Although it's important, the definition of "insured contract" is only the starting point for determining if Liability coverage applies.
-Instead of assuming that your policy covers your contractual agreements, give one of our specialists a call.
-We can review the specific provisions of your current coverage as they might apply to your proposed contract and advise you about possible gaps.
+Although the definition of "insured contract" is only the starting point for determining if Liability coverage applies, policies and circumstances vary.
+We can review the specific provisions of your current coverage as they might apply to your proposed contract and advise you about possible gaps; see Understanding Contract Liability Insurance.
+If you prefer, talk to an agent.

 Need insurance for You, Your Family or Your Business?